PantelisAndrianakis/Breezy/documentation/language/classes.md

 }
 ```

 Use `this.` to disambiguate when a parameter has the same name as a field, as above.
-Constructors are the right place to initialize fields, since instance fields cannot have initializers of their own.
+Field initializers (see [Declaring a class](#declaring-a-class)) run first, then the constructor body - so the constructor is the right place for anything that depends on constructor arguments, and it wins when both set the same field.

 ---